Microsoft's Telemetry Shows Petya Infections in 65 Countries Around the World

 Microsoft's infection detecting other infections (Score:2)

 Who owns this malware ridden OS?
-(Score:1)
+(Score:2, Interesting)

 Since we don't 'own' the OS anymore, but simply license it for our use, doesn't that put the responsibility of a malware infection squarely on the 'owner' of the OS?